 - Avoid leaving the covering in direct contact with the watercraft, as this may be a way to grow mold or mildew.

-- Remove soft components such as kayak seats and hold in them away from rodents and other creatures, who like to chew and build nests.
+- Remove soft components such as kayak seats and hold them away from rodents and other creatures who like to chew and build nests.

 - Wash it with soapy water after using your fishing kayak, then rinse it clean.